Postpartum Essentials: What You Really Need for Mom and Baby - Baby Chick

 A white bottle of Noodle & Boo Soothing Body Wash with a blue pump top.
 The bottle features an embossed logo of two faces and a yellow rubber duck illustration, ideal for postpartum recovery.
 The product is 473 ml (16 fl oz), dermatologically-tested, and hypoallergenic.

-15. Breastmilk storage bags
+15. Breastmilk Storage Bags

 If you plan to pump your breastmilk, you will need to store it.
 Instead of keeping each amount you pumped in a breastmilk collection bottle, I recommend purchasing breastmilk storage bags.
 This way, you’ll save much more for future use and emergencies.
-Also, you can donate extra breastmilk if you have them frozen in your storage bags!
+Also, you can donate extra breastmilk if you have it frozen in your storage bags!
 Here are two brands of disposable collection bags you can purchase: Medela Breast Milk Storage Bags and Lansinoh Breastmilk Storage Bags.
 You can also buy reusable collection bags like these from ZipTop.
 And Kiinde Twist Pouches are awesome for pumping milk straight into a storage bag!

 Related: How To Collect, Store, and Prepare Breast Milk

-16. Breast pump
+16. Breast Pump

 Motif Medical Luna Breast Pump